cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

                             demonstration.

         \letterFromAliceToBob-DECRYPTED-en.txt ..
 Sample files for the
         \letterFromAliceToBob-ENCRYPTED-en.hex .. demonstration of the
                               side-channel attack on hybrid encryption.

         \state2.hex .......
 Un-encrypted sample data of ...
         \state2-enc.hex ...
 Encrypted sample data of "Rijndael-Animation.exe",
                             used and created with "CrypTool.exe".

 cryptochallenges\ ...
 This directory contains files with ciphertext.
                       Most of them are historically interesting, some are still unsolved.
-                      Two special challenges are also included: the Doppelwuerfel (double column transposition) cipher
+                      Two special challenges are also included: the Doppelwuerfel (double column transposition)
+                      cipher (see www.mysterytwisterc3.org) and the
-                      and the HarryPotter cipher.
+                      HarryPotter cipher.

 cryptochallenges\Schmeh01-Dorabella-enc.txt
                  Schmeh02-Agapeyeff-enc.txt